Director’s Message

 大阪大学微生物病研究所 所長 松浦 善治

-In 1934, the Research Institute for Microbial Diseases (RIMD), the first institute attached to Osaka University, was established for the study of microbial diseases.
-For more than 80 years since its foundation, the RIMD has concentrated on basic researches in infectious diseases, immunology, and oncology and made significant contributions to the control of infectious diseases through the identification of new pathogens, the elucidation of pathogenesis of microbes, and the development of vaccines and diagnostics based on these basic research findings.
-In addition, the RIMD has achieved an outstanding contribution in the progress of life sciences through the discovery of oncogenes and cell fusion phenomena and the elucidation of innate immune system.
+Research Institute for Microbial Diseases (RIMD), the first institute affiliated to Osaka University, was established in 1934 to study microbial diseases.
+Since its foundation, RIMD has concentrated on basic research in microbiology, immunology, and oncology.
+It has made significant contributions to the control of infectious diseases by identifying new pathogens, elucidating the pathogenesis of microbes, and developing vaccines and diagnostics.
+In addition, RIMD has contributed significantly to the progress of life sciences by discovering oncogenes and cell fusion phenomena, as well as elucidating the innate immune system.

-The RIMD will continue to dedicate our efforts in the progress of the basic research of infectious diseases, immunology, oncology, developmental biology, and cell biology based on the past outstanding achievements, and to focus on the development of young researchers either in Japan or abroad who are highly motivated to discover and establish new scientific paradigms by themselves.
+RIMD will continue to dedicate its efforts to advance basic research in pathogenic microbiology, immunology, oncology, developmental biology, and cell biology.
+Additionally, RIMD will focus on developing young researchers in Japan and abroad who are highly motivated to independently explore and establish new scientific paradigms.